-The Community Waiver provides services and support to Oklahoma residents with mental retardation.
+The Community Waiver provides services and supports to Oklahoma residents with specific types of intellectual disabilities.
 The waiver assists individuals in their goal to lead healthy, independent and productive lives in the community.
-Services and support offered are not otherwise covered through Oklahoma’s Medicaid State Plan (SoonerCare).
-Services provided under the Community Waiver include assistive technology as well as other services, which may relate to assistive technology including audiology, dental, nutrition, occupational therapy, physical therapy, speech therapy, architectural modification and specialized medical supplies.
+Services offered are not otherwise covered through Oklahoma’s Medicaid State Plan (SoonerCare).
+Services provided under the Community Waiver include assistive technology, as well as, other services, which may relate to assistive technology including audiology, dental, nutrition, occupational therapy, physical therapy, speech therapy, architectural modification and specialized medical supplies.

 Paula Green, Program Manager